sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/generate-certificates.md

 **NOTE**: We suggest a 6-month expiry duration for security, but you can use any duration you prefer when you define the `expiry` attribute value in the signing parameters.
 {{% /notice %}}

-5. Delete the `ca-key.pem` file from the /etc/sensu/tls directory for every backend and agent.
-The `ca-key.pem` file is the CA root certificate private key and should be kept private.

 <a id="copy-ca-pem"></a>

 You should now have a directory for each backend and agent at `/etc/sensu/tls` that contains the following files: